- Initiated a significant expansion project for our IMPLANON NXT® (etonogestrel) manufacturing capabilities

 In responding to these requests, we adhere to the specific guidelines of each proposal and act in full compliance with local and international laws and requirements, as well as with our own high ethical standards.

-For contraceptive product pricing, we consider a nation’s level of economic development and other relevant factors, including the types of family-planning programs implemented by the local government.
+For contraceptive product pricing, we consider a nation’s level of economic development and other relevant factors, including the types of family-planning programs implemented by the local government and maternal mortality rates.

 In upper-middle-income and high-income countries, we provide our products at prices that take into account the innovation and value they represent.
 With a commitment to making our contraceptive products available to the public sector, we also offer discounts to organizations that serve women of all income levels, like Planned Parenthood affiliates, so that the women who rely on their services have routine access to contraceptive options that include non-daily and long-acting reversible methods.

-We believe that our pricing approach will help improve product availability while also allowing the company to continue to invest in research, development, production and the training and education necessary to help ensure appropriate counseling on and use of our products.
+We believe that our pricing approach will help improve product availability while also allowing the company to continue to invest in research, development and production of our products.

 Health care provider training

-In February 2015, we announced, as part of our commitment to health care provider training, that we would provide IMPLANON NXT training applicators at no cost in FP2020 countries through 2018 as part of the product launch.
+In February 2015, we announced, as part of our commitment to health care provider training, that we would provide IMPLANON NXT training applicators at no cost in FP2020 countries through 2018 as part of the product launch in these countries.
+Also, in 2019, our company pledged to make these training applicators available at no cost during product launches in a country.
+In cases not related to a product launch, IMPLANON NXT training applicators were made available at a reduced price.

 Partnering for implementation